chinnichaitanya/spellwise/README.md

 ### (3) Caverphone 1.0 and Caverphone 2.0

-The Caverphone algorithm was developed as a part of the Caversham project to phonetically identify the names of different instances of the same person from different sources.
-In other words, it can be used for phonetically identifying duplicate entries of an entity or word.
-The difference between the v1 and v2 of the algorithm is in the pre-precessing of the words before comparing.
+The Caverphone algorithm was developed as a part of the Caversham project to phonetically identify the names of different instances of the same person from various sources.
+In other words, it is used for phonetically identifying duplicate entries of an entity or a word.
+The difference between the v1 and v2 of the algorithm is in the pre-processing of words during indexing.

 ```python
 from spellwise import CaverphoneTwo # or CaverphoneOne